The two day exhibition will take place at ExCeL London.

 How we attract visitors?

 The event is promoted through schools, colleges, direct mailings and partner organisations.
 The visitor campaign is complemented by a PR campaign to all London media.
+View the number of students who attended in school and college groups per borough, click here to view the map.

 Strategic media partnerships are used to ensure the event receives coverage across print, broadcast and online publications.